CLAS-205/au24-site/docs/textbook/unit1/lesson2-languages/index.md

 1. What was your experience with the Greek alphabet like before this lesson?
 In what contexts have you seen Greek letters or words in the original alphabet?
 2. What language(s) are you familiar with?
 Do those languages experience any contraction or assimilation?
 Give examples.
-3. Choose any three preposition roots from this lessons and give three examples each, of words you know that don't appear in this lesson but use those roots.
+3. Choose any three preposition roots from this lesson and give three examples each, of words you know that don't appear in this lesson but use those roots.
 (A total of 9 words, with their definitions)
+4. Choose any three Greek roots from the vocabulary you know so far and try transliterating them back to Greek (don't use words that were used in Practice Set A!).